Joey Rive

 Joey Rive (born July 8, 1963) is a former professional tennis player from the United States.
 He was born in Santurce, Puerto Rico.

 Rive achieved a career-high singles ranking of world No. 57 in 1988.

 During his career Rive finished runner-up in 4 doubles events.
 His highest doubles ranking was world No. 48, reached in 1989.

 He was the head tennis coach at the University of Alabama for the Alabama Crimson Tide for 3 seasons, 1995-1997, and at TCU from 2001-2006.
+He now serves as the Director of Tennis/Racquet Sports at Colonial Country Club (Fort Worth) in Fort Worth, Texas.